pachterlab/kb_docs/docs/source/bulk/pseudoalignment.rst

 Other options that might be relevant are setting the `--strand` option to either forward or reverse if you have stranded RNA-seq reads, and also setting `--bootstraps` if performing differential expression analysis.

+The quantification output will be stored in `output_dir/quant_unfiltered/`, which contains the directories abundance_1, abundance_2, abundance_3, abundance_4, abundance_5, abundance_6 corresponding for our six samples (in the order they were provided).
+For example `output_dir/quant_unfiltered/abundance_1/abundance.tsv` will contain the transcript abundances for the C_1 control sample.